leeweihanwickham/PIP_KZG/README.md

     <a href="https://deps.rs/repo/github/scipr-lab/ripp"><img src="https://deps.rs/repo/github/scipr-lab/ripp/status.svg"></a>
 </p>

+## NameKZG

+We implement nameKZG following RIPP.
+The code is in [poly_commit.rs](benches/benches/poly_commit.rs).

+Below is the readme of RIPP.

 ___RIPP___ is a Rust library for proofs about inner pairing products, and applications built atop these.
 These protocols and applications are described in our paper *"[Proofs for Inner Pairing Products and Applications][ripp]"*